The Rush to Judgment on Brett Kavanaugh

 And got away with it.

 “Got away with it” is the crucial point here.
 The “get away” / “don’t get away” decision point comes before a Senate vote, not ever afterward.
-Once a person is confirmed to the Supreme Court, he or she is in practical terms beyond all future accountability.
+Once a person is confirmed to the Supreme Court, he or she is, in practical terms, beyond all future accountability.

-In principle, Justices “should” recuse themselves from cases in which they have a potential conflict of interest.
+In principle, justices “should” recuse themselves from cases in which they have a potential conflict of interest.
 But no one can make them do so.
 Clarence Thomas’s wife, Ginni, is a long-time and highly paid lobbyist for right-wing political causes.
-To the best of my knowledge (I welcome new info), this has not ever led him to recuse himself from a case.
+To the best of my knowledge (I welcome new info), this has not ever led her husband to recuse himself from a case.
 As many news reports have noted, Brett Kavanaugh has been notably coy about whether he would recuse himself in cases involving the legally embattled president who is now appointing him.
-Obviously he “should” step aside in such instances – as Elena Kagan has recused herself in some cases involving the Obama administration, for which she was Solicitor General.
+Obviously he “should” step aside in such instances—as Elena Kagan has recused herself in some cases involving the Obama administration, for which she was solicitor general.
 But absolutely no one could force him to do so, if he decided otherwise.

-Also in principle, Justices, like Presidents, can be impeached.
+Also in principle, justices, like presidents, can be impeached.
 But this is even rarer for the Supreme Court than for the White House.
-It’s happened to only two presidents, and been threatened for a third.
+It’s happened to only two presidents (Andrew Johnson and Bill Clinton), and been threatened for a third (Nixon, just before he resigned).
 For the Supreme Court, it happened only once, in the early 1800s.
-Again, for practical purposes, whatever vote the Senate is about to hold on Brett Kavanaugh is the vote on whether he’ll be on hand through his 50s, 60s, 70s, 80s, however long he is able to serve.
+Again, for practical purposes, whatever vote the Senate is about to hold on Brett Kavanaugh is the vote on whether he’ll be on hand through his 50s, 60s, 70s, 80s, or however long he is able to serve.
 And the 51 Republicans under Mitch McConnell’s guidance in the Senate are rushing to lock this in while they can.
 (These are mostly the same people who followed McConnell’s lead in denying a hearing to the Obama nominee Merrick Garland through nine full months.)

-They want to get the vote done now – while they still have a 51-49 vote majority in the Senate, before the mid-term elections and whatever they might indicate about Donald Trump’s standing, before further legal ramifications from the Mueller probe.
+They want to get the vote done now—while they still have a 51-49 vote majority in the Senate, before the mid-term elections and whatever they might indicate about Donald Trump’s standing, before further legal ramifications from the Mueller probe.
 If they can get him in, he’s in.

 How is this connected to Clarence Thomas?
 I explicitly do not imply a connection in the most obvious way: that the recent allegation about sexual misbehavior by Kavanaugh, back during his high school days at Georgetown Prep, is in any way comparable to the squelched multi-witness case against Clarence Thomas.
-I have no idea what to make of this claim about Kavanaugh— except that it seems worth listening to Anita Hill, who has just said that the charge should be considered in “fair and neutral” conditions, rather than in a partisan-driven rush.
+I have no idea what to make of this claim about Kavanaugh—except that it seems worth listening to Anita Hill, who has just said that the charge should be considered in “fair and neutral” conditions, rather than in a partisan-driven rush.

-The circumstances that to me resemble Clarence Thomas’s involve two other aspects of Kavanaugh the person, which the Senate can consider during a confirmation vote – but never again.
+The circumstances that to me resemble Clarence Thomas’s involve two other aspects of Kavanaugh the person, which the Senate can consider during a confirmation vote—but never again.

 One involves his truthfulness under oath.
-As I have written before, anyone active in D.C. journalism in the 1990s (as I was, for the Atlantic and as editor of US News) is familiar with Kavanaugh’s name.
-Back then, while in his early 30s, Kavanaugh he was an active partisan member of Kenneth Starr’s investigative staff, working on president Bill Clinton.
+As I have written before, anyone active in D.C. journalism in the 1990s (as I was, for the Atlantic and as editor of U.S. News) is familiar with Kavanaugh’s name.
+Back then, while in his early 30s, Kavanaugh was an active partisan member of Kenneth Starr’s investigative staff, working on president Bill Clinton.
 David Brock, at the time a fierce right-winger (and critic of Anita Hill), has written about how Kavanaugh was a fellow warrior in these political crusades.
 Washington journalists knew Kavanaugh as one of the more press-available members of Starr’s staff.
-Then, in the George W. Bush administration, Kavanaugh was White House “staff secretary” and, like anyone in this job, involved in both politics and policy.
+Then, in the George W. Bush administration, Kavanaugh was White House staff secretary and, like anyone in this job, involved in both politics and policy.

 During his confirmation hearings for the D.C.
 Circuit Court 12 years ago, Kavanaugh denied under oath that he had participated in certain specified partisan fights.
-Two senior, hyper-cautious Democratic senators – Patrick Leahy, and Dianne Feinstein – have, along with others, now come out with statements that Kavanaugh was lying under oath in 2006, and is doing so again now.
+Two senior, hyper-cautious Democratic senators—Patrick Leahy, and Dianne Feinstein—have, along with others, now come out with statements saying that they believe Kavanaugh was lying under oath in 2006, and is doing so again now.

 Was he?
 This matters.